Our History at Wheelwright’s shop, Lancashire

 My name is Phill Gregson, I am a time-served Master wheelwright at Wheelwright’s shop, Lancashire, England.
 Having grown up with wheelwrighting as the hub of the family business I decided to set up on my own and attend a course at Herefordshire College of Technology to achieve a qualification in the trade.

-Over a decade in the trade has taken me to amazing places and experiences, I have been lucky enough to become a Yeoman of the Worshipful Company of Wheelwrights in London www.wheelwrights.org , became a master Wheelwright with the City and Guilds of London and Travelled as a Churchill Fellow to complete research in the USA and Canada www.wcmt.org.uk.
+Over 16 years in the trade has taken me to amazing places and experiences, I have been lucky enough to become a Yeoman of the Worshipful Company of Wheelwrights in London www.wheelwrights.org , became a master Wheelwright with the City and Guilds of London and Travelled as a Churchill Fellow to complete research in the USA and Canada www.wcmt.org.uk.

 Family History at Wheelwright’s shop